Bankruptcy tourism

-Notable Irish Bankrupts in the UK
+Notable Irish bankrupts in the UK

-The most prominent cases of alleged bankruptcy tourism are perhaps those of David Drumm former chief executive of Anglo Irish Bank[52] and property developer John Fleming.
+The most prominent cases of alleged bankruptcy tourism are perhaps those of David Drumm, former chief executive of Anglo Irish Bank, and property developer John Fleming.
 Fleming, who had personally guaranteed much of the €1 billion debt of Tivway and associated companies in Ireland, was discharged from bankruptcy in the UK on 10 November 2011, the anniversary of the date on which he was declared bankrupt there.

-Other well known figures who have moved from the Republic of Ireland to the UK in order to go bankrupt are as follows:
+Other well-known figures who have moved from the Republic of Ireland to the UK in order to go bankrupt include: